final-year-project2/mobile/README.md

 - **Assets Organization**: The `assets` folder is organized by categories such as `car`, `home`, `gadgets`, etc., to facilitate easy access and management of UI testing images.

+-**Procedure**:After cloning run `flutter pub get` to update the dependency

+-**Versions**:The project uses Dart SDK version: 3.3.0 (stable)  and  Flutter 3.19.2 • channel stable  so avoid using Dart 3 incompatible packages
+🙂🙂🙂